tajul-tuc/NLP-TextClassificationTask/NLP Model Without DA/README.md

 Install tensorflow (if you don't have it already):
 Install seaborn (if you don't have it already):
 Install NLTK (if you don't have it already):
-Install textaugment (if you don't have it already):
 Install pickle (if you don't have it already):
 Install os (if you don't have it already):
 Install csv (if you don't have it already):